euvl/vue-notification/README.md

 ### Component props

-You configure the majority of settings for the Notifications component using props:
+The majority of settings for the Notifications component are configured using props:

 ```vue
 <notifications position="bottom right" classes="my-custom-class"/>